jostylr/event-when/eventwhen.md

       most specific to the least specific.
 Each level can access the associated data at all levels.
 For example, we can store data at the specific jack event level while having the handler at "all data retrieved" access it.
 Works the other way too.
+One can stash the scope into scope jack and the handler for `database returned` can access the name jack and its scope.
     * [Actions](#action).
 Events should be statements of fact.
 Actions can be used to call functions and are statements of doing.
 "Compile document" is an action and is a nice way to represent a function handler.
       "Document compiled" would be what might be emitted after the compilation is done.
 This is a great way to have a running log of event --> action.
+To implement the log, you can run `emitter.makeLog()` and then when you want the event action, filter the logs with `emitter.log.logs("Executing action")` for an array of such statements.
     * Stuff can be attached to events, emissions, and handlers.
 Emits send data, handlers have contexts, and events have scope contexts.
     * [Monitor](#monitor) One can place a filter and listener to monitor all